nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![update_step3](images/update/update_step3.png)

-Multiple stocks can also be updated at the same time.
+**Step 3.** Multiple stocks can also be updated at the same time.
 Let's update 2 stocks with serial numbers `FAIRPRICE1` and `FAIRPRICE3`.
 It can be done by chaining the serial numbers when updating.<br>
 Let's update the low quantity to `200` and the location to `Discount section` A valid update input would be `update sn/fairprice1 sn/fairprice3 lq/200 l/discount section`. <br>